Distributions of unramified extensions of global fields: Measures from moments

 The statement of Theorem \ref{T:intro-measure-general} follows immediately from Theorem \ref{T:measure} and Corollary \ref{C:vfactor} once we check that the formulas for $w_{V_i}$ and $w_{N_i}$ given in \S\ref{ss-intro-formulas} match the definitions of $w_{V_i}$ and $w_{N_i}$.
 We check this by observing that the formulas given in \S\ref{ss-intro-formulas} match the formulas for $w_{V_i}$ and $w_{N_i}$ proven, in various cases, in Lemmas~\ref{non-abelian-w}, \ref{prime-n-nontrivial-w}, \ref{L:wtrivial}, \ref{L:nodual-w}, \ref{odd-selfdual-nontrivial-w}, \ref{L:wntrivial}, \ref{odd-paired-w}, \ref{L:Mintermediate}.\end{proof}

 \begin{proof}[Proof of Theorem \ref{T:intro-measure-nf}] Let $U$ be the multiset consisting of $\gamma_v$ for each $v \in \operatorname{Spec} k \otimes \mathbb R$.
 Let us first check that $U$ satisfies the hypothesis of Theorem \ref{T:intro-measure-general} that each nonzero representation of $\Gamma$ of characteristic dividing $n$ contains a nonzero vector fixed by some element of $U$.
 If $n=1$ then there are no nonzero representations of characteristic dividing $n$ and the hypothesis is vacuously satisfied.

-If $n=2$ then, by definition of $n$, $\abs{\Gamma}$ is odd, so $\gamma_v$ must be $1$ for all $v$.
-If $n>2$ then, by definition of $n$, $k$ contains the $n$th roots of unity, which since $n>2$ implies that all infinite places of $v$ are complex, so again $\gamma_v$ is $1$ for all $v$.
-In either case, since there is at least one infinite place $v$, and we have $\gamma_v=1$ for this place, $\gamma_v$ fixes every nonzero vector and the hypothesis is again satisfied.
+If some $\gamma_v$ is trivial, then $\gamma_v$ fixes every nonzero vector and the hypothesis is again satisfied.